 Over the last several months, I’ve been playing in the mobile market research panel sandbox and I have to say the experience is EXPONENTIALLY more engaging, valid, and valuable to the company doing the research.

 - Real people.
 When you use a mobile smartphone to answer a survey, your demographics are locked in.
 We know who you are.

 - Location focus.
-Your smartphone also has GPS feature that shows where you are.
-This makes geographic targeting much easier,.
+Your smartphone also has a GPS feature that shows where you are.
+This makes geographic targeting much easier.

 - Super short surveys.
-Only one to 5 questions per survey means you are in and out in an average of 30 seconds.
+Only one to 5 questions per survey mean you are in and out in an average of 30 seconds.

 - More fun.
 The mobile survey panel questions occur as much more fun and engaging.
 I’m not sure if it’s how they are worded or the fact that the surveys are short.
 I can only say that people like taking them.
 You can take a survey in the grocery line, waiting at the doctor’s office or during a boring meeting.
 Either way, you feel part of a community and it doesn’t take up much of your time.

 I don’t think online research panels are dead by any stretch of the imagination.
 I think that we will see the use of panels increase.

 But I certainly hope that the long surveys are done and over with because, at this stage of the game, I’m not sure that any customer worth having will have the time or attention span to complete a survey that takes any more than a couple of minutes.